Dig this… a portion of this post is sponsored by Zoetis Petcare, but opinions are my own and 110% “pawthentic”!

 Help for Dogs with Noise Aversion

-Chances are, if you live in a city or environment where there’s constant noise, your dog may adjust over time, especially if they were born into the noisy environment.
-Or they may respond to treatments like behavior modification – such as systematic desensitization or counter conditioning, where they are gradually trained to associate a terrifying noise with something enjoyable and not scary at all — like a treat.
-These methods can be very effective, but they may take weeks or months to work.
+Chances are, if you live in a city or environment where there’s constant noise, your dog may adjust over time, especially if he was born into a noisy environment.
+Or he may respond to treatments like behavior modification – such as systematic desensitization or counter conditioning, where he is gradually trained to associate a terrifying noise with something enjoyable and not scary at all — like a treat.

 If you’d like to see how it’s done, this short video shows exactly how to administer SILEO to your dog.

-One of the reasons I love using SILEO is that, although it calms his anxiety, Chilly is still awake and aware after he’s had his dose, instead of woozy and sedated like can happen with some other medications.
+One of the reasons I love using SILEO is that, although it calms his anxiety, Chilly is still awake and aware after he’s had his dose.
+Other medications can make him woozy and sedated long after the noise has passed.

-SILEO is a great solution for those sudden, unexpected noise events.
+SILEO is a great solution not just for those sudden, unexpected noise events, but also for those predictable noises, like the garbage truck or the weekly sports game.
 Ideally, I try to administer it a full 30 to 60 minutes before the noise begins, but that’s not always possible.
-SILEO is also effective if you administer it as soon as you hear the noise or as soon as your dog starts to show signs of noise aversion.
+SILEO is also effective if you administer it as soon as you hear the noise or as soon as your dog begins to show signs or behaviors of anxiety related to noise aversion.

-The medication takes full effect within an hour, and it lasts 2-3 hours.
+The medication starts to take effect within 30 minutes, and it lasts 2-3 hours.
 I don’t usually have to give Chilly another dose since most of our noise events are over in that time.
-But SILEO is safe to – repeat, up to a total of 5 times during a noise event.
-If the noise continues and your dog needs another dose of Sileo, you should wait at least two hours between doses.
+But SILEO is safe to repeat, up to a total of 5 times during a noise event.
+If the noise continues and your dog needs another dose of SILEO, you should wait at least two hours between doses.

-Even though thunder and fireworks season is over, I keep SILEO on hand so that we’re ready to help Chilly through any noise aversion.
+I always keep SILEO on hand so that we’re ready to help Chilly through any noise event.
 In addition to treating with SILEO, here are some steps pet parents can take to reduce their dogs’ fear and anxiety related to noise.

 I’m so thankful that I talked to my veterinarian about using SILEO to treat Chilly’s noise aversion.
-Now, no matter what’s going on in our neighborhood, we know that he won’t experience any noise-induced anxious behaviors.
+Now, no matter what’s going on in our neighborhood, we know that there’s treatment for his noise-induced anxious behaviors.

 IMPORTANT SAFETY INFORMATION: Do not use SILEO® in dogs with severe cardiovascular disease, respiratory, liver or kidney diseases, or in conditions of shock, severe debilitation, or stress due to extreme heat, cold or fatigue or in dogs hypersensitive to dexmedetomidine or to any of the excipients.
 SILEO should not be administered in the presence of preexisting hypotension, hypoxia, or bradycardia.
 Do not use in dogs sedated from previous dosing.
 SILEO has not been evaluated in dogs younger than 16 weeks of age or in dogs with dental or gingival disease that could have an effect on the absorption of SILEO.
 SILEO has not been evaluated for use in breeding, pregnant, or lactating dogs or for aversion behaviors to thunderstorms.
 Transient pale mucous membranes at the site of application may occur with SILEO use.
 Other uncommon adverse reactions included emesis, drowsiness or sedation.
 Handlers should avoid direct exposure of SILEO to their skin, eyes or mouth.
 Failure to lock the ring-stop on the syringe before dosing SILEO could potentially lead to an accidental overdose.
 Always review INSTRUCTIONS FOR USE before dispensing and dosing.
 See full Prescribing Information.